EPS-Libraries-Berkeley/volt/Introduction/eps_libraries.md

 # EPS Libraries

 The Engineering & Physical Sciences Division of the UC Berkeley Library includes five locations.
 Learn more about the features of each library location below and find them on the <a href="https://www.berkeley.edu/map" target="_blank">UC Berkeley Campus Map</a>.
-Our libraries all include study space, printing and scanning, and course reserves for classes in their subject areas.
+Our libraries all include study space, printing and scanning, public access computers, and course reserves for classes in their subject areas.

 ```{caution}
 These EPS Library locations are CURRENTLY CLOSED due to the COVID-19 shelter in place order.
 We look forward to seeing you at these locations in the near future!